hxofficial/Comm-Doc/docs/troubleshooting.md

 ## **4 - Forgot root password for localhost database**

 [This guide in the MySQL reference manual](https://dev.mysql.com/doc/refman/8.0/en/resetting-permissions.html) explains how to reset the root password created during instiallation of MySQL.
 Remembering this password is essential in order to connect to the localhost database.

- | docs
-  | images - contains all images used in the project
-  | instructions
-  |\_task1.md - contains instructions on creating a schema
-  |\_task2.md - contains instructions on creating a table and entering data
-  |\_task3.md - contains instructions on establishing relaitonships between tables
-  |\_task4.md contains instructions on dropping a schema
- |\_glossary.md - provides defintions for key words and phrases
- |\_index.md - contains overview of instuctions as introduciton page
- |\_troubleshooting.md - contains potential problems and their solutions
-| mkdocs.yml - configures mkdocs site
-| README.md - describes the project